Solo Mode

 What’s Included

-Scheduling, group billing, member ledger, and member management are not included in Solo — those are Club-only features.
+Scheduling, group billing, member ledger, online payment collection, and member management are not included in Solo — those are Club-only features.

 The Solo Home Screen (Mobile App)